 In a word, yes.
 When industry funds science, credibility suffers.
 And this does not bode well for the types of public-private research partnerships that appear to be becoming more prevalent as government funding for research and development lags.

-The recurring topic of conflict of interest has made headlines in recent weeks.
-The National Academies of Science, Engineering, and Medicine has revised its conflict of interest guidelines following questions about whether members of a recent expert panel on GMOs had industry ties or other financial conflicts that were not disclosed in the panel’s final report.
+The recurring topic of conflict of interest draws its share of headlines.
+The National Academies of Science, Engineering, and Medicine has revised its conflict of interest guidelines following questions about whether members of an expert panel on GMOs had industry ties or other financial conflicts that were not disclosed in the panel’s final report.

 What people think of funding sources